Shana Pistilli

 What values are most important to you in your work and personal life?

 The values most important to me in both my work and personal life are inclusion, creativity, and connection.
 I strive to create environments where everyone feels welcomed and supported, whether in my music programs or daily interactions.
-Outside of work, I enjoy decompressing by hosting game nights with friends and doing puzzles, which allow me to relax, have fun, and nurture relationships that are important to me.
+Outside of work, I enjoy decompressing by having game nights with friends and doing puzzles, which allow me to relax, have fun, and nurture relationships that are important to me.